 Scroll down for an inside account from cannabis business executives pioneering the state’s new adult-use market, which Marijuana Business Daily estimates will generate at least $4 billion in annual retail sales in several years.
-Click here to read Part I and here for Part III.
+Click here to read Part I, here for Part III and here for Part IV.

 California’s various municipalities offer different challenges, but the state’s adult-use cannabis retailers share a common problem:

 “I’ve been working 14-hour days for probably at least 14 days,” Kimberly Cargile, the CEO of Sacramento’s A Therapeutic Alternative, a medical and adult-use retailer, said on Thursday.

 She said her biggest concern as rec sales began in California’s capital city was employee burnout.

 “I’m thinking of reducing our Weedmaps exposure,” Cargile said, adding that her employees weren’t accustomed to the volume of customers they saw in the first four days of 2018.

 Before the new year, Cargile said, her dispensary averaged 100-150 people a day.